Click on a book for description and links

 In Whackadoo Manor, we call that Tuesday.

 In my straight career, I did terrible things to protect normal people.
-Now, I do insane things to keep regular folks out of Supernatural Witness Protection.
+Now in Supernatural Witness Protection, I do insane things to keep regular folks from joining me.
 This time it’s a sweet couple too connected to be healthy, staggering on the rim of fubar and about to lose everything.

 I know all about deadlines and ticking clocks.